Sonal0674/AI-Powered-SQLi-XSS-Detection-Tool-/README.md

-# 🔐 SQLi & XSS Payload Detection using Machine Learning
+# 🔐 AI-Powered SQLi & XSS Detection Tool

 This project is a lightweight **Streamlit-based web application** that detects whether a given HTTP payload is **malicious** (e.g., SQL injection or Cross-site Scripting) or **benign** using a simple **Random Forest** machine learning model.